jimlunsford/microblog-stream/readme.txt

 * Clean typography using Noto Sans (with system font fallbacks)
 * Responsive layout that works on phones, tablets, and desktops
 * No custom post types, blocks, page builders, or bundled plugins
+* New in 1.0.6:
+  * Inline composer can attach images, video, audio, and common document types to new posts
+  * Simple media preview with thumbnail support for images and a Remove button before posting
+  * Auto generated admin titles now use a numeric date and time format that includes seconds
+  * Plain text URLs in post content are automatically converted to clickable links
 * New in 1.0.5:
   * Replies count pill on each post card
   * Simple like button with local storage and a small AJAX handler